FelDev/felixparadis.com-v3/content/posts/footer-year-action/index.md

 the new year hits UTC, not your users' timezones.

-I cannot think of a way to set the year correctly according to the end user's timezone that does not involve client-side javascript, but I can live with up to 24 hours of wrong-year-in-the-footer for some users.
+I cannot think of a way to set the year correctly according to the end user's timezone that does not involve client-side javaScript, but I can live with up to 24 hours of wrong-year-in-the-footer for some users.

 ### 2. Make sure your production branch is deployable